JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 ## Conclusions

-For my home-lab projects where I need some DB connectivity I try to keep using [MariaDB](#mariadb).
+For my **home-lab projects** where I need some DB connectivity I try to keep using [MariaDB](#mariadb).

-For development, I like to keep things simple with sqlite at first.
+For development and tinkering with my own projects, I like to keep things simple: with sqlite at first.

-If the prohect needs something more, I would go for the PosgreSQL connected via container to my project.
+If the project needs something more, I would go for the PosgreSQL connected via container to my project or just figure out how to use PB as BaaS.

 ---